 Attach the16.5” inch pieces to the backs of the 7 inch pieces.

 Instead, I simply held each board up next to the frame and used a pencil to mark where they needed to be cut.
 (My husband helped me with this because you do need more than two hands.)

-Then I used a jigsaw to cut the lines I marked.
+I used a jigsaw to cut the lines I marked. )A miter saw would work even better, but I didn’t have one when I did this project).
 Then you can simply attach your angled boards to the frame as shown in the photo below.

-Last step is to attach the final 47” support board across the back.
+The last step is to attach the final 47” support board across the back.

 And that completes the wood frame for your awning.

-Even though the wood frame will be completely covered in metal, you will still be able to see it if you are standing directly below the window.
+Even though the wood frame will be completely covered by metal, you will still be able to see it if you are standing directly below the window.
 The dark stain gives it a great rustic look that compliments the aged metal.

-You can definitely skip the aging process if you prefer, but it adds so much character to the finished awnings!)
+You can definitely skip the aging process if you prefer, but it adds so much character to the finished awnings.